mantaspieza/CapstoneProject2-Scraper/README.md

 ## You can install it on your device
 #### note:
 You must have [pip](https://github.com/pypa/pip) installed on your device. follow the link for more information.
-To check whether pip is inslled type this:
+To check whether pip is installed type this:
 `pip --version`

 To install calculator to your device: